Scroll to content

 • Please remember our school uniform policy

-Please note the following days for your child to come to school ready in their PE kit.
-Hair should be tied back and removes earrings before school.
-If it is their swimming day, could children please come in their PE kit and bring their Swimming Kit to change into. (no costumes under clothes):
+If it is your child's swimming day, could children please come in their PE kit and bring their Swimming Kit to change into. (no costumes under clothes).

-Our World Tour!
+Our World Tour

 Home learning will include: